-- (1) In this regulation - - activity involving a local government discretion means an activity - - (a) that cannot be undertaken without an authorisation from the local government; or - (b) by way of a commercial dealing with the local government; gift has the meaning given to that term in section 5.82(4) except that it does not include - - (a) a gift from a relative as defined in section 5.74(1); or - (b) a gift that must be disclosed under regulation 30B of the Local Government (Elections) Regulations 1997; or notifiable gift, in relation to a person who is an employee, means - prohibited gift, in relation to a person who is an employee, means -

-- (c) a gift from a statutory authority, government instrumentality or non-profit association for professional training; or - (d) a gift from WALGA, the Australian Local Government Association Limited (ABN 31 008 613 876) or the Local Government Managers Australia WA Division Incorporated (ABN 91 208 607 072);
+- (a) Cannot be received without authorisation from the CEO. - (b) By way of a commercial dealing with the local government. gift has the meaning given to that term in section 5.82(4) except that it does not include - - (a) A gift from a relative as defined in section 5.74(1); or - (b) A gift that must be disclosed under regulation 30B of the Local Government (Elections) Regulations 1997; or - (c) A gift from a statutory authority, government instrumentality or non-profit association for professional training; or - (d) A gift from WALGA, the Australian Local Government Association Limited (ABN 31 008 613 876) or the Local Government Managers Australia WA Division Incorporated (ABN 91 208 607 072);